77777kaz77777/documentation-and-cheat-sheets/fedora/Snapper_Snapshot_Management_Cheat_Sheet.md

-# Snapper Snapshot Management Cheat Sheet
+# Commands to create filesystem snapshots and roll back changes using Snapper

 ## Snapshot Operations